Trial Search Results

 the subject has measurable/evaluable disease outside the radiation port.

-- Other anti-neoplastic investigational agents currently or within 2
+- Other anti-neoplastic investigational agents, or antibody based

 - Subjects must have recovered from the acute side effects of their prior